 You have probably heard that the world is not as large as it used to be.
 Today, countries and citizens are more connected than ever before.
 People living in Canada do business with foreign companies on a regular basis, from small businesses to huge corporations.
 It's likely that sometime over the next week, you are going to access information on a web page built by someone who speaks a different native tongue than you do.
 You may live in Dawson Creek, the page may be built by someone in Japan, and finding it may have been due to the work of a company in Toronto.
-Compliments of kids clothing designer Shaye Collezioni.
-You should take a look at her designs!
+Compliments of designer company (kids clothing designs from Hunter & Shaye) You should take a look at their designs!

 From an individual level to a governmental one, interactions between countries are more prevalent today than they have ever been in the past.
 Access to business and relationships within foreign countries has meant that people have begun to explore other niches in far off lands as well, and those niches include real estate.